2021 J. Lohr Estates Los Osos Merlot

 — Brenden Wood, red winemaker & Steve Peck, vice president of winemaking

 Paso Robles AVA, San Luis Obispo County, CA

-This versatile wine pairs well with grilled sausage, vegetable shish kebob, or a dish of creamy spinach and tomato tortellini.
+This versatile wine pairs well with grilled sausage and vegetable shish kebabs or creamy spinach and tomato tortellini.

 Fermentation: Whole-berry fermentation in stainless steel tanks

 Maturation: 12 months in barrel with 15% new oak

 Barrel Type: American oak, primarily medium and medium-long toast with toasted heads